mozilla/fxa/packages/fxa-auth-server/README.md

 [Install MySQL](http://bit.ly/19XPRZf) and start it.

+### Database Patches

+Previously the database patches were contained in this repo and were run when the server started up (in development mode).
+However, there is a new backend service that this project will use as we go forward.
+Whilst the database connection and API code is still contained and used in this repo you should take a look at the [fxa-auth-db-server](https://github.com/mozilla/fxa-auth-db-server/) repo for the SQL that you should run once you have your database set up, specifically the instructions on [Creating the Database](https://github.com/mozilla/fxa-auth-db-server/#creating-the-database).
+Note where the schema [patches](https://github.com/mozilla/fxa-auth-db-server/tree/master/db/schema) live, in case you need them.

+As we switch over to the httpdb backend, the instructions here and in the *fxa-auth-db-server* repo will be updated to clarify this.
+We know this isn't optimal for now but it is temporary during this transition.

 ### Execution

 Our test suite assumes mysql uses it's default configuration.
 See `config/config.js` for the override ENV variables if you have different root user password or other user.
 Now you should be able to run the test suite from the project root directory.